AzmtMrzbkv/Movie-Recommendation-System/cse364-project/README.md

-# This is the second project of CSE36401 course
+# This is the third project of CSE36401 course

 ## Algorithm Overview

 The Milestone 3 (part 1) project proposes a Top-10 Movie Recommendation System based on User's Age, Gender, Occupation and Favorite Genres.
 The suggested Algorithm works as follows:

 1. An input is parsed into a Gender, Age and Occupation (GAO) triplet and compared with the data in users.dat file.